 Each \$0.50 increase (decrease) in the assumed combined public offering price of \$1.63 per share and related warrant would increase (decrease) our as adjusted net tangible book value after this offering by \$4.2 million, or \$0.11 per share, and the dilution per share to new investors by \$0.39 per share, assuming that the number of Class A Ordinary Shares and related warrants offered by us, as set forth above, remains the same and after deducting the placement agent commissions and estimated offering expenses payable by us.
-We may also increase or decrease the number of Class A Ordinary Shares and related warrants we are offering from the number of Class A Ordinary Shares set forth above.
-An increase (decrease) of 500,000 Class A Ordinary Shares and related warrants in the number of Class A Ordinary Shares and related warrants set forth above would increase (decrease) our as adjusted net tangible book value after this offering by \$0.7 million, or \$0.01 per share, and the dilution per share to new investors by \$0.01 per share, assuming that the combined public offering price remains the same and after deducting the placement agent commissions and estimated offering expenses payable by us.
-The information discussed above is illustrative only and will adjust based on the actual combined public offering price, the actual number of Class A Ordinary Shares and related warrants that we offer in this offering, and other terms of this offering determined at pricing.
+We may also increase or decrease the number of Class A Ordinary Shares and related warrants we are offering from the number of Class A Ordinary Shares and related warrants we are offering from the number of Class A Ordinary Shares and related warrants in the number of Class A Ordinary Shares and related warrants in the number of Class A Ordinary Shares and related warrants offered by us from the number of Class A Ordinary Shares and related warrants in the number of Class A Ordinary Shares and related warrants offered by us from the number of Class A Ordinary Shares and related warrants (decrease) our as adjusted net tangible book value after this offering by \$0.7 million, or \$0.01 per share, and the dilution per share to new investors by \$0.01 per share, assuming that the combined public offering price remains the same and after deducting the placement agent commissions and estimated offering expenses payable by us.
+The information discussed above is illustrative only and will adjust based on the actual combined public offering price, the actual number of Class A Ordinary Shares and related warrants offering, and other terms of this offering determined at pricing.